SAFE Act: Implementation of MLO Transitional Authority

 - State licensing of MLOs can be a slow and burdensome process, which creates a disincentive for MLOs already employed at bank and bank affiliated lenders from moving to non-bank lenders.
 Under the current process, an MLO making the move from bank to non-bank is required to sacrifice their income for several weeks or months.
 Alternatively, the lender is required to pay the MLO even though the MLO cannot originate loans or meet with prospective borrowers or referral sources.
 Neither option is tenable or appropriate for a competitive or mobile labor market.

-- Enactment of the SAFE Transitional Licensing Act would promote a fair and competitive labor market by eliminating barriers to:
+- Congress and the President have now resolved this issue and created a fair and competitive labor market by eliminating barriers to:

 - The ability of non-bank lenders-especially small lenders-to compete for talented MLOs; and